 Besides the amazing shore visits, this ship also offered a smaller group of passengers the opportunity to participate in kayaking, camping, mountain climbing and cross-country skiing.
-The passengers ranged from young and old, all with a very adventurous spirit.
+There was a wide range of ages onboard, yet everyone had a very adventurous spirit.
 It was the perfect trip for me and I loved being with so many people that were so excited to be exploring this amazing place.
 The folks that signed up for the extra activities were constantly on the go, and it looked like they were having the time of their lives!
 For me, the shore visits alone were wonderful active adventures to see wildlife and majestic scenery, often with active hikes up to high points or to the other side of an island.
 Of course, I was thrilled to make two Antarctic continental landings!

 We hiked up to the top of Danco Island, after encountering multiple penguin colonies along the way.
 Once at the top, one of the expedition staff had the fine idea that we should all sit in the snow and look out at the scenery all around us, and be completely silent for about 15 minutes.
 Once we were all situated and comfortable, Jimmy said "go" and started his watch.
 I was in awe of the complete and total silence all around us.
 Amidst all that majestic scenery, ice and snow, there wasn't a single sound for minutes.
 The air was calm, the water was still.
 Then, across the water we would hear the calving of ice from one of the glaciers.
 I could hear it so clearly.
 It turns out that we sat there for almost 30 minutes in total silence.
 What a great experience.
 I highly recommend it.